 - Extremely stable flyer

 - Great price

 - 4K camera

 - Big & bulky

 - Lesser known brand

 Conclusion and Best Overall Drone

 While it’s hard to be wrong when picking from these five, high-quality drones, we believe that the DJI Mavic 2 Pro is the best of the group.
-Combining all the best qualities of a drone: high build quality, high flight time, high-quality camera and a great company to back it, all in a portable and relatively affordable package.
+Combining all the best qualities of a drone: high build quality, long flight time, high-end camera and a great company to back it, all in a portable and relatively affordable package.

 While not having the absolute best quality and most features of commercial-grade drones such as the Typhoon H Plus or the Inspire 2, the Mavic 2 Pro has almost all of their features and quality at a fraction of the price.